turanszkij/WickedEngine/Documentation/WickedEngine-Documentation.md

 ### RenderPath2D
 [[Header]](../WickedEngine/RenderPath2D.h) [[Cpp]](../WickedEngine/RenderPath2D.cpp)
 Capable of handling 2D rendering to offscreen buffer in Render() function, or just the screen in Compose() function.
-It has some functionality to render wiSprite and wiFont onto rendering layers and stenciling with 3D rendered scene.
+It has some functionality to render wiSprite and wiSpriteFont onto rendering layers and stenciling with 3D rendered scene.
 It has a [GUI](#gui) that is automatically updated and rendered if any elements have been added to it.

 ### RenderPath3D
 [[Header]](../WickedEngine/RenderPath3D.h) [[Cpp]](../WickedEngine/RenderPath3D.cpp)